Bible Verses about Respect The Husband

 Matthew 23:1-39 ESV / 4 helpful votes

-Then Jesus said to the crowds and to his disciples, “The scribes and the Pharisees sit on Moses' seat, so practice and observe whatever they tell you—but not what they do.
+Then Jesus said to the crowds and to his disciples, “The scribes and the Pharisees sit on Moses' seat, so do and observe whatever they tell you, but not the works they do.
 For they preach, but do not practice.
 They tie up heavy burdens, hard to bear, and lay them on people's shoulders, but they themselves are not willing to move them with their finger.
 They do all their deeds to be seen by others.
 For they make their phylacteries broad and their fringes long, ...

 Matthew 20:25 ESV / 4 helpful votes